pyroscope/rtorrent-ps/README.rst

 ``rTorrent-PS`` is a `rTorrent`_ *distribution* (*not* a fork of it), in form of a set of patches that improve the user experience and stability of official ``rTorrent`` releases.
+See the `changelog`_ for a timeline of applied changes, especially those since the last `official release`_.

 ``rTorrent-PS`` is *not* the same as the ``PyroScope`` `command line utilities <https://github.com/pyroscope/pyrocore#pyrocore>`_, and